amarbajric/EBUSA-AIM17/README.md

 	- To enable the [example processes](#enabledisable-example-processes), execute the script with the following argument: `./start.sh -dev=true`.
 	 Also check the section for further configuration details.
 ### Execution Platform
- 1. Start the MySQL Service
+ 1. Start the MySQL Service or Docker Container
  2. Go to ServiceDiscovery and run in cmd:
  ```gradlew bootRun```
  3. Go to ConfigurationService and run in cmd: